ANDREAS HOPFGARTEN

 Installation shot

-There exist three statues of Thorfinn Karlsefni by Einar Jonsson today – two in Reykjavik and one in Philadelphia, USA.
-The latter was the first casting and put up in 1920.
-It was toppled in 2018 and dragged into a nearby river.
-Before that alt-right groups used the statue to hold demonstrations.
-The statue has not been put back up since then.
-Both statues in Reykjavik are still up today.
+There are three statues of Thorfinn Karlsefni sculpted by Einar Jónsson, with two located in Reykjavik and one in Philadelphia, USA.
+The Philadelphia statue, cast first and installed in 1920, was toppled in 2018 and dragged into a nearby river.
+Prior to its removal, alt-right groups had used the statue as a focal point for demonstrations.
+It has not been reinstated since.
+The statues in Reykjavik remain standing.

 A copy changes meaning due to the context it is placed in.
 So does a viking.